OpenQase Logo

 Quantum computing offered potential solutions to these computational challenges, but practical implementation faced significant hurdles.
 Quantum circuits for financial simulations typically required either a large number of qubits or deep circuits with many operations, making them difficult to run efficiently on current quantum hardware with limited qubit counts and high error rates.

-To optimize these quantum approaches, Classiq applied its quantum circuit compression technology.
-The company’s high-level quantum language, Qmod, enabled the team to generate optimized circuits for both simulation methods, focusing on reducing circuit depth while maintaining computational accuracy.
+To optimise these quantum approaches, Classiq applied its quantum circuit compression technology.
+The company’s high-level quantum language, Qmod, enabled the team to generate optimised circuits for both simulation methods, focusing on reducing circuit depth while maintaining computational accuracy.

 The solution was designed to address the practical limitations of current quantum hardware, which typically features limited qubit counts and is susceptible to errors, particularly in deep circuits.
 By optimizing circuit design, the partners aimed to enable financial institutions to run complex risk simulations more efficiently than possible with classical computing alone.

-The implementation process began with Sumitomo Corporation, which had established its Quantum Transformation (QX) project in 2021 to revolutionize business processes through quantum computing .
-Sumitomocorp As part of this initiative, Sumitomo had invested in Classiq, recognizing the Israeli company’s expertise in developing essential software for quantum computing.
+The implementation process began with Sumitomo Corporation, which had established its Quantum Transformation (QX) project in 2021 to revolutionise business processes through quantum computing.
+As part of this initiative, Sumitomo had invested in Classiq, recognising the Israeli company’s expertise in developing essential software for quantum computing.

 For the Monte Carlo simulation project, the partners adopted a methodical approach: